zhullyb/monyhar/monyhar/testing/libfuzzer/README.md

 ## Getting Started

-In Chromium, you can easily create and submit fuzz targets.
+In Monyhar, you can easily create and submit fuzz targets.
 The targets are automatically discovered by buildbots, built with different fuzzing engines, then uploaded to the distributed [ClusterFuzz] fuzzing system to run at scale.